Brain Surgery Eliminates Cause of Seizures

 Genay and Steven Steinhilber

 Steven Steinhilber, 23, opened a can of soda and as the first notes of carbonation fizzed into the air, he turned to his wife, Genay, and said, "I don't feel well," right before passing out.

 Steinhilber was rushed to a local hospital where doctors diagnosed him with dehydration.
 Four months later, while out at a bar with some friends, Steinhilber passed out again, prompting another emergency room trip.

 This time, doctors found a small mass in Steinhilber's brain.
-Knowing that the mass needed to be removed, Genay researched online and called on the University of Chicago Medicine's Jacqueline Bernard, MD, assistant professor of neurology.
-Bernard suspected Steinhilber was having seizures.
-She referred him to Issam Awad, MD, professor of surgery and director of neurovascular surgery at the University of Chicago.
+Knowing that the mass needed to be removed, Genay researched online and called on the University of Chicago Medicine's neurology experts.
+It was suspected that he was having seizures, and he was referred to Issam Awad, MD, professor of surgery and director of neurovascular surgery at the University of Chicago.

 Awad specializes in cerebrovascular anomalies, and has published extensively on the various lesion types and their consequences.
 He co-edited the first book on cerebral cavernous malformations (CCM), clusters of brittle blood vessels that can be found throughout the brain.
 Awad frequently evaluates patients throughout the world with these anomalies using highly specialized MRI equipment at our hospitals to detect CCMs many times smaller than would a normal scan, and carefully evaluates the genetic causes involved in a number of cases.